dive-be/laravel-wishlist/README.md

 __> This <__ is the driver that makes this package shine.

-- When the user is browsing your app unauthenticated, the [Cookie driver](#cookie-) will be used under the hood to persist the wishlist.
+- When a guest (an unauthenticated user) is browsing your app, the [Cookie driver](#cookie-) will be used to persist the wishlist.
 - When the user is authenticated, the [Eloquent driver](#eloquent-) will be used.

 🤌 Best of all?
 You don't have to change anything in your code.